Verify Linearizability of Concurrent Stacks: Soundness of Elimination Mechanism

+The function $\textit Mat$ maps each pop operation to the push operation whose value is popped by the pop operation, will be defined formally in the next section.

-\begin{lemma} For a history $H$ of a concurrent stack, let $H'$ be a subsequence of $H$ obtained by deleting an elimination pair of $H$.
-If $H'$ is linearizable with respect to the standard ``LIFO'' specification, then $H$ is also linearizable with respect to the specification. \end{lemma}
+\begin{lemma} For a history $H$ of a concurrent stack, let $H_s$ be a subsequence of $H$ obtained by deleting an elimination pair of $H$.
+If $H_s$ is linearizable with respect to the standard sequential stack specification, then $H$ is also linearizable with respect to the specification. \end{lemma}